PatrickWeller/PanelPal/docs/technical_manual.md

       - numpy style docstrings
       - `pylint` or `black` to ensure PEP-8 compliance
       - `coverage` to check test coverage, and a .coveragerc to pass over code not requiring tests.
-    - Push up to GitHub and check that automated tests still all pass OK
+    - Push up to GitHub and check that automated tests with GitHub Actions still all pass OK.
-    - Submit a pull request with a clear description of your changes
+    - Submit a pull request with a clear description of your changes, and check that JenkinsCI integration testing still all works OK.
       - Please make use of the pull request template as appropriate.
 Minor code changes may not require the full checklist to be fulfilled.
 3. **Provide Feedback or Ask Questions**
     - For questions or feedback, please email [Patrick.Weller@wales.nhs.uk](mailto:Patrick.Weller@wales.nhs.uk).